Rural Homes

 External Maintenance

 Seasonal gutter clearing in spring and autumn, annual roof inspection for missing or slipped tiles, monitoring pointing condition, and checking ground levels against walls should become routine.
-Vegetation management prevents climbing plants trapping moisture against walls.
+Vegetation management prevents climbing plants from trapping moisture against walls.

 Ventilation Requirements